opmusix/MPV-Auto-Skip-OP-ED/README.md

 ed_timer = 4.0
 ```

-The total countdown duration for automatically skipped OPs and EDs.
+Control the total countdown duration for automatically skipped OPs and EDs.

 For example: